ANAS-AAMMARI/ANAS-AAMMARI/README.md

 I'm a passionate full-stack developer currently pursuing my Master's in Information Systems Engineering at Faculté des Sciences Semlalia.
 With a strong foundation from **1337 Coding School** and hands-on experience in mobile and web development, I love building innovative solutions that make a difference.

-- 🔭 Currently working on cross-platform mobile applications
+- 🔭 Currently learn AI
 - 🌱 Learning advanced system architecture and DevOps
-- 💼 6+ months experience as Mobile Developer Intern at Onedustry Technologies
+- 💼 6+ months of experience as a software developer
-- 🎓 Master's student & 1337 School alumni (Level 13.60)
+- 🎓 Master's student & 1337 School currently (Level 13.60)

 ---